What Do People Buy During a Stock Market Panic?

 Gold: One of the most traditional safe-haven assets, gold has long been a go-to investment during economic uncertainty.
 It is often seen as a store of value and a hedge against inflation and market volatility.
 For example, during the 2008 financial crisis, gold prices initially surged as investors sought safety, with prices climbing from around $700 per ounce in early 2008 to over $1,200 by the end of 2009.

 Silver: Silver often moves in tandem with gold during market panics, although it tends to be more volatile.
-Silver has industrial applications, which can make it a hybrid safe-haven asset influenced by market sentiment and industrial demand.
+Its industrial applications can make it a hybrid safe-haven asset influenced by market sentiment and industrial demand.

-Government Bonds: Sovereign debt, particularly US Treasury bonds, is considered a low-risk investment.
+Government Bonds: Sovereign debt, particularly US Treasury bonds, is considered low-risk.
 In times of uncertainty, investors seek the safety of government-backed securities, pushing up their prices.
 For instance, during the 2011 European debt crisis, US Treasury bond yields fell to record lows as investors flocked to their perceived safety.

 Alternative Safe Havens